Krampus Origin and Peculiar Legend -Everything You Need Know

 Krampuskarten is a vintage Krampus greeting card.
 Most depictions of Krampus in America today are derived from Krampuskarten images.

 Two years after the founding of the [Austro-Hungarian] Empire in 1867, Austria’s mail system became the first to facilitate the delivery of postcards, and by the late 1880s, the Krampuskarten had begun to appear.
-This introduced the notion of the Krampus to regions beyond the creature’s Alpine Homeland.

 Al Ridenour – The Krampus and the Old, Dark Christmas: Roots and Rebirth of the Folkloric Devil